 5. Bonus: See the World

 Did you know that you can even explore new places with other agents?
 This bonus option is nothing but fun!
-Every year, the American Association for Supplement Medicare Insurance (AASMI) hosts an international travel tour for Medicare and LTC insurance agents.
+Every year, the American Association for Medicare Supplement Insurance (AAMSI) hosts an international travel tour for Medicare and LTC insurance agents.
 Additionally, some insurance carriers, like Aetna and UnitedHealthcare, offer travel sales incentives for agents.
 Work alongside your insurance agent buddies so they can become your actual travel buddies.
 These opportunities give you the chance to take your network overseas!

 ● ● ●

 There are many ways to network with other agents, both virtually and in person.
 Having a strong network of like-minded professionals can help you feel more connected and invested, while giving you the support you need to grow your business.